RealA10N/alon.kr/src/routes/posts/christofides/+page.md

 ---
 title: The Christofides Algorithm
-subtitle: "Approximating the Metric TSP Problem: An Introduction to Combinatorial Optimization"
+subtitle: "Approximating the Metric TSP Problem: An Introduction to Combinatorial Optimization. #SoME3"
-published: 2023-05-20
 ---

 <script>